pytorch/torchtune/docs/source/examples/checkpointer.rst

         # checkpointer to use
         _component_: torchtune.utils.FullModelHFCheckpointer

-        # directory with the checkpoint files
-        # this should match the output_dir above
         checkpoint_dir: <checkpoint_dir>

         # checkpoint files.
-These refer to intermediate checkpoints
-        # and will always have a ".pt" extensions
+Note that you will need to update this
+        # section of the config with the intermediate checkpoint files
         checkpoint_files: [
             hf_model_0001_0.pt,
             hf_model_0002_0.pt,